This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Local adjustments such as spot removal and masking should be left until you're done making your global adjustments.

-If you ever forget what to do first, just start at the top of the Develop module and work your way down!
+If you ever forget what to do first, start at the top of the Develop module and work your way down!

 How to Save a Preset in Lightroom: Creating, Importing, Exporting

-Saving imports in Lightroom boils down to creating your own presets or importing presets that other people have shared online.
+Saving imports in Lightroom boils down to your own presets or importing presets that other people have shared online.

 On the other hand, if you don't know where to start or you're looking to experiment with different editing styles, try importing some presets.